MAX1M00S/GeoGuessr-Round-Data-Capture/README.md

 - Supports retracting the most recent stored capture if you accidentally save unwanted data.
 - Generates Google Maps Street View URLs using coordinates, heading, FOV, and pano ID when available.
 - Normalizes hex-encoded pano IDs into regular Google pano IDs when possible.
-- Does not automate gameplay.
+- DOES NOT IN ANY WAY AUTOMATE GAMEPLAY!!!

 ## Files